Flight-Free-UK/flight_free_uk_website/source/posts/no-more-bites-of-the-big-apple.html.markdown

 ---
 ![](/images/uploads/nyc.jpg)

 “Where are you going?” asked a friend we’d just bumped into on Hitchin station.
 “New York!” we chimed as one.
 This was to be a 21st-birthday holiday trip for my twin sister and me.
 “Wow, New York!” he chuckled, obviously not expecting such a far-away answer.
-“Have a great time.”
+“Have a good time.”
 When we alighted in London he headed for the office and we for Heathrow.

 And have a good time we did.
 Both at the age when we were obsessed with Friends, we spent a few busy days absorbing the sights familiar from our TV screens: the Empire State Building, Central Park, Bloomingdale’s, Staten Island and the Statue of Liberty, Brooklyn Bridge.
 We ate slices of pizza from a street vendor in Soho and tried eggs, bacon and maple syrup on our breakfast waffles.
 We walked for miles through the grid-like streets and took great pleasure in ticking everything off our list.